Lotus-Gaming-DE/wcr-extractor/README.md

 pre-commit run --all-files
 ```

-CI runs pre-commit, the test suite (`pytest --cov=.`) and uploads an SBOM.
-Snyk security scans execute when the `SNYK_TOKEN` secret is available.
+CI runs pre-commit, executes the test suite (`pytest --cov=.`), generates an SBOM with `cyclonedx-py` and runs Snyk when the `SNYK_TOKEN` secret is available.
 Dependabot keeps Python and GitHub Actions dependencies up to date.

 ## Tests